‘Great leaders find ways to connect with their people and help them fulfil their potential.’

 - MOTIVATION: Being determined to create positive systemic change, finding your unique leadership potential to build meaningful relationships and develop a purpose-driven organisational culture

 - OPPORTUNITY: Finding ways to apply learning in practice, creating the space for self-reflection within the peer learning community, and identifying opportunities to nurture other people’s leadership mindset

 We expect participants to commit to taking action in between each session, so that you can practice being a relational leader both in your professional and personal life.

 To ensure that all course participants have a basic understanding of Social Pedagogy prior to this course, we will provide you in advance with reading materials and encourage you to register for our Massive Open Online Course in Social Pedagogy across Europe (available on Coursera).
-This course is endorsed by the Social Pedagogy Professional Association and forms the introductory module of the MA in Social Pedagogy Leadership at the University of Central Lancashire.
-Participants therefore have the option to gain accreditation and join the MA programme, delivered fully online.

 By connecting social pedagogical concepts and principles to your leadership practice, we aim to: